Twitch is aiming to build an esports league specifically for Historically Black Colleges and Universities

 The league will aim to provide competitive opportunities for HBCU students to compete within an organized electronic sports league, Cxmmunity said in a news release.
 The partnership will allow HBCU students to gain access to educational and scholarship support that is being offered through Twitch Student.

-Twitch has already partnered with Oakwood University, North Carolina Central University, Hampton University, Morehouse College, Clark Atlanta University, Johnson C. Smith University and Florida A&M University, said Samantha Faught, company director of consumer communication.
+Twitch and Cxmmunity have already partnered with Oakwood University, North Carolina Central University, Hampton University, Morehouse College, Clark Atlanta University, Johnson C. Smith University and Florida A&M University, said Samantha Faught, company director of consumer communication.

 Johnson C. Smith is the first HBCU to offer an accredited esports program, Faught said.